scylladb/scylla-operator/README.md

 Scylla Operator is in **Beta** status.

-The scylla-operator is a Kubernetes operator for managing scylla clusters.
+The scylla-operator is a Kubernetes Operator for managing Scylla clusters.
 Currently it supports:
 * Deploying multi-zone clusters
 * Scaling up or adding new racks
 * Scaling down